-- Authority to Develop and Adopt.
+- 1. Authority to Develop and Adopt.
 The CKH Act (56381) requires LAFCO to annually adopt a budget.
-The budget must be at least equal to the budget adopted for the previous fiscal year unless the Commission finds that reducing staffing or program costs will still allow the LAFCO to fulfill the purposes and requirement of the Act.
-The CKH Act also provides methods for apportioning LAFCO staffing and program costs among the County, Town and special districts.
-Through an agreement between the Town of Mammoth Lakes and Mono County, Mono LAFCO budgets have been funded equally between the Town and County. - 2.
-Budget Preparation Calendar.
-The Executive Officer prepares a proposed budget for LAFCO review, in May and a final budget by June 15, after noticed public hearings.
+The budget must be at least equal to the budget adopted for the previous fiscal year unless the commission finds that reducing staffing or program costs will still allow the LAFCO to fulfill the purposes and requirement of the Act.
+The CKH Act provides methods for apportioning LAFCO staffing and program costs among the County, Town and special districts.
+Through an agreement between the Town of Mammoth Lakes and Mono County, Mono LAFCO budgets have been funded equally between the Town and County and the remaining third is split between the two largest special districts, Southern Mono Hospital District and Mammoth Coummunity Community Water District.
+See 56381....change accordingly. - Budget Preparation Calendar.
+The executive officer prepares a proposed budget for LAFCO review, per 56381, the commission shall adopt a proposed budget by May 1 in May and a final budget by June 15, after noticed public hearings.
 Once a budget is adopted by LAFCO, it is submitted to the County to be included in the budget recommendation to the Board of Supervisors.
 LAFCO may unilaterally amend its budget at any time on or before June 10.
-With the Board of Supervisors' concurrence, the LAFCO budget may be amended at any time prior to adoption of the final budget by the County, which usually occurs in mid or late July.
+With the Board of Supervisors' concurrence, the

+LAFCO budget may be amended at any time prior to adoption of the final budget by the County.

 III.
-LAFCO GENERAL POLICIES AND STANDARDS
+LAFCO GENERAL POLICIES AND STANDARDS (See 56668)

-The following are the general policies and standards that Mono LAFCO will attempt to apply to matters under Mono LAFCO consideration.
+The following are the general policies and standards that Mono LAFCO will apply to matters under Mono LAFCO consideration.
 Circumstances may arise where the application of one policy or standard may conflict with the application of another; in that event, Mono LAFCO will exercise its discretion to balance policies in a manner consistent with the directives within the Cortese-Knox-Hertzberg Act and with the standards set forth in these written policies and procedures.